njmiklos/njmiklos/README.md

 - Organized art workshops and edited a student magazine as part of the **student council**, promoting international student visibility at my university.
 ### Outside of Tech
 Beyond coding, I’m a dedicated knitter and beginner seamstress, a cat mom to two, and a serial plant propagator.
 I recharge through fitness and biking, and have a soft spot for books, baking, and video games.

----
-✨ With a bold career transition from English Studies to Computer Science, I bring **flexibility, curiosity, and motivation** to deepen my expertise in software engineering.
-My interdisciplinary background makes me a **unique link between human and machine understanding of information**.